 While watercress is mostly safe, too much can cause problems because of its high calcium and oxalate levels.
 Watching your dragon’s diet and offering a variety of foods can prevent these issues.

 If your bearded dragon shows signs of diarrhea or tiredness, it might be a dietary problem.
-Dug once ate too much dandelion greens, and it wasn’t pretty!
+Spike once ate too much dandelion greens, and it wasn’t pretty!
 Consult a vet if you notice any unusual behavior or health issues.
 They know best when it comes to your pet’s health.

 Creating a Balanced Meal Plan